yxding95/yxding95.github.io/index.md

 # About Me
 ---

 I am currently an PhD Candidate at the School of Electronic Engineering, Xidian University, under the supervision of Prof. Chunna Tian.
 Prior to that, I received my B.E. from the School of Electronic Engineering, Xidian University in 2018.
-My research interest is computer vision, currently with emphasis on vision-and-language model.
-I am also interested in Image-to-text and Text-to-image generation tasks.
+My research interest is computer vision, currently with emphasis on vision-and-language model, especially image-to-text and text-to-image generation tasks.

 <p><b> E-mail: yxding@stu.xidian.edu.cn </b></p>